PornFactory/comick-uploader/README.md

     -   **Group Selection**: Choose `o` for Official, `s` to Search, or `u` for Unknown.
     -   **Language Selection**: Enter the language code or press **Enter** for English (`en`).
     -   **Parallel Uploads**: Choose how many chapters to upload at once (1-10) or press **Enter** for the default (3).
+        > **Disclaimer**: Setting this value too high may cause the server to reject requests (`500 Server Error`).
+The default of 3 is recommended for stability.
+If you encounter errors, try a lower number.
     -   **Confirmation**: Review the summary and press `y` to begin.

 A dynamic progress display will appear, showing the live status of your uploads.

 ## 🔍 Troubleshooting

+-   **`Failed: 500 Server Error`**: The server rejected the request, likely due to a high volume of concurrent uploads. **Solution**: Rerun the script with a lower number of parallel uploads (e.g., the default of 3).
 -   **`403 Forbidden` Error**: Your Cloudflare cookie is invalid. **Solution**: Refresh comick.io in your browser and re-export your cookies into `cookies.txt`.
 -   **`ModuleNotFoundError`**: Dependencies are not installed. **Solution**: Activate your virtual environment and run `pip install -r requirements.txt`.
 -   **`FileNotFoundError: 'cookies.txt'`**: **Solution**: Ensure `cookies.txt` is in the same directory as `uploader.py`.